 Using Imodium To Treat Diarrhea In Dogs

-In humans, the chief use of Imodium is to treat occasional diarrhea.
+In humans, the chief use of this dog is to treat occasional diarrhea.

 This is often true of Imodium for dogs as well.